 Cylinder Area Definition

 The area of the cylinder is the total region covered by a cylinder in three-dimensional space.
-The cylinder area is equal to the sum of the area of two circular bases and curved surface area.
+The cylinder area is equal to the sum of the area of two circular bases and the curved surface area.
 In right cylinders, the two circular bases are exactly over each other and the axis line produces a right angle to the base.
-In case, if one of the circular bases is displaced and the axis does not produce the right angle to the base, then it is called the oblique cylinder.
+In case one of the circular bases is displaced and the axis does not produce the right angle to the base, then it is called the oblique cylinder.

 In the middle of the two circular bases, there is a curved surface, which, when opened represents a rectangular shape.
-This curved surface is also called lateral surface.
+This curved surface is also called a lateral surface.
 The different parameters that are used to calculate the cylinder area include radius, height, axis, base, and side.
 The radius of the cylinder is defined as the radius of the circular base.
 The height of the cylinder is calculated by measuring the perpendicular distance between two circular bases, and the line that joins the centre of the base is called the axis.

 Area of a Cylinder Formula